 Vocabulary items ask students to select a correct response in Part A and then to select a response that supports that answer in Part B of the item.
-In this particular item, students must select the correct definition of the word "intelligent" and select the correct support for its meaning.
+In this item, students must select the correct definition of the phrase "suction effect" and select the correct support for its meaning.